Players in lockdown after positive virus cases in Australia | Sports-Games

 All four had tested negative before boarding their flights to Australia.
 All four have now been transferred to a health hotel.

-Sylvain Bruneau, who coaches 2019 U.S. Open champion Bianca Andreescu, posted on social media to say he was on the flight from Abu Dhabi and had test positive.
+Sylvain Bruneau, who coaches 2019 U.S. Open champion Bianca Andreescu, posted on social media to say he was on the flight from Abu Dhabi and had tested positive.

 Two-time Open champion Victoria Azarenka and the 2014 U.S. Open runner-up Kei Nishikori were reported to be on the flight from Los Angeles.
 All passengers from both of those flights are in hard lockdown.